lizzie625/PyBer_Analysis/README.md

 WE then used the loc() method to create a new DataFrame with a date range from January 1, 2019 to April 28, 2019.
 The resampled DataFrame is pictured below.
 ![recreated](https://user-images.githubusercontent.com/96501958/152718334-23b798d9-f3fb-4e57-86d6-8c564a554aa3.png)

+## Summary
+We created a multiple-line chart displaying the total fares by city type.
+WE annotated the chart using a legend, chart title, and axis titles.
+We saved this to a .png file which can be found in our "analysis" folder.